yogeshhegde/processor-sdk-doc/source/debian/Building_Debian_Packages.rst

     ./run.sh <package-name>

-This command carries all the necessary steps to build the package.
+This command carries out all the necessary steps to build the package including installation of package-specific dependencies.
 The package and all related files are then stored in `build/<package-name>`.
-Note that certain packages may require root privileges.

 For example: to build `ti-linux-kernel`, the command is: